moozeq/gp-evo-trees/PIPELINE_README.md

                         filter cluster proteomes minimum, by default: 4 --cluster-highest CLUSTER_HIGHEST
-                        get only "n" most populated clusters --filter-min FILTER_MIN
+                        get only "n" most populated clusters --cluster-min-species-part CLUSTER_MIN_SPECIES_PART
+                        what part of all species should be guaranteed one-to-one correspondence clusters, by default 5, so 1/5 of all species
+  --filter-min FILTER_MIN
                         filter proteomes minimum
   --filter-max FILTER_MAX